-In high school and college, I worked retail at a large department store, specifically, the shoe department.
-While some may wince at the thought of encountering the public’s feet, I chose this department, and for good reason.
+In high school and college, I worked retail at a large department store—specifically, the shoe department.
+While some may wince at the thought of encountering the public’s feet, I chose this department for a good reason.
 The shoe department was the only department where associates could make commission on their sales.
-Luckily, the store carried a premium selection of designers making it possible to make a solid paycheck.
-I could’ve traveled the easy route- work my shift and hope we were busy enough to sell a decent amount shoes.
+Luckily, the store carried a premium selection of designers which made it easy to make a solid paycheck.
+I could’ve traveled the easy route—work my shift and hope we were busy enough to sell a decent amount shoes.
 Instead, I learned I valuable lesson: You can make a lot more by providing excellent customer service.
-I took time to get to know my customers and developed a genuine report.
-I worked hard to dazzle them, providing numerous options so they walk away sincerely happy.
-And I made it right if they were unhappy.
-It paid off, I had repeat customers that sought after me (I also always let the sale dates slip ahead of time), my clientele rarely walked away with a single pair, and my parents were beyond thrilled.
+I took time to get to know my customers and develop a genuine rapport.
+I worked hard to dazzle them, providing numerous options so they walked away sincerely happy.
+And if they were unhappy?
+I made it right.
+It paid off!
+I had repeat customers that sought after me (I also always let the sale dates slip ahead of time), my clientele rarely walked away with a single pair, and my parents were beyond thrilled.
 Who wouldn’t love when their 16-year-old buys their own car and takes care of the insurance and gas?

 Get to know your clients

-We spend more time at work than we do with our friends and family.
-There’s in an undeniable human element in this business, as the great Mya Angelo put it, “People will forget what you said.
+There’s in an undeniable human element in this business, as the great Maya Angelo put it, “People will forget what you said.
 They will forget what you did.
 But they will never forget how you made them feel.”
-So, it’s important that you make the time you have with them valuable and enjoyable.
-Start small, ask your clients how their weekend was, and conversely, tell them what your Super Bowl plans are or if you got a new puppy.
-It makes work feel less like work and it’s a good way to ease into stale status meetings, not to mention, you’re getting to know/ like one another!
+So, it’s important that you make the time you spend with clients valuable and enjoyable.
+Start small by asking your clients how their weekend was, and conversely, tell them what your Super Bowl plans are or if you got a new puppy.
+It makes work feel less like work and it’s a good way to ease into stale status meetings, not to mention, you’re getting to know/like one another!
 It’s monumentally essential that this develops from an authentic place.
 Don’t rush things, be genuine, and a mutual respect will organically develop with time.